 C. The Board of Directors reserves the right to place a moratorium on membership.

-E. Each vendor may set their own prices.
+F. Each vendor should set their own prices.

 B. No product may be sold, distributed or bagged by customer until opening time.
 However, vendors may purchase from each other prior to market opening.
 There shall be no customer vehicular traffic in or out of the Market area proper during Market hours.
 Escorted vendor traffic will be allowed only with the Market Manager’s permission.
 One hour will be allowed for finishing sales and clean up after closing time.

-D. Unoccupied Member Stalls – At 6:30 a.m., unused annual stalls may be assigned to any member in good standing.
-At 7:00 a.m., stalls will be available for assignment by the Market Manager to qualified or daily vendors.
+D. Unoccupied Member Stalls– At 7:00 a.m., stalls will be available for assignment by the Market Manager to qualified or daily vendors.

-E. Failure to Show – Members with annual spaces who have arrangements to hold their stall(s) and who do not show up for the market by opening bell at 8 a.m. must be in their stall(s) by 7:00 a.m. at their next attendance to Saturday market.
+E. Failure to Show – Members with annual spaces who have made arrangements to hold a stall(s) and who does not show up for the market by opening bell at 8 a.m. must be in the stall(s) prior to 7:00 a.m. at their next attendance to Saturday market.

-A. Persons living and producing within a radius less than or equal to the furthest point in Boone or a contiguous county are eligible to become members of the market.
+A. Residence and all production must be within any contiguous counties or a 50 mile radius of the Columbia Farmers’ Market (1701 W. Ash Street).
+Any current members approved prior to 2014 will be grandfathered in.
 Any vendors growing products outside this area must be individually approved by the Board of Directors on an annual basis.

 D. Emails/Mailing List – All communications to the membership as a whole should be sent to the Market Manager for distribution.
 Emails sent to the membership shall be sent only by the Market Manager as approved by the Board of Directors.
 Members shall not use the membership list for mass electronic communication.
 Members who abuse the use of the membership mail/email list may be subject to expulsion from the Market by the Board without refund of any fees.